Battle of Hitotoribashi: Background

 After Terumune was abducted and killed near Abukuma river, a war proceeded between the Date clan and their traditional rivals the Nihonmatsu clan.
 The Nihonmatsu allied with the Sōma, Satake, Nikaido, and Ashina clans.
 The allies marched with their 30,000 troops toward Motomiya Castle.
 Masamune with only 7,000 troops prepared a defensive strategy, including a series of forts that guarded the route to Motomiya Castle.

 Battle

 At the opening of battle on 6 January, Masamune led his forces from Motomiya Castle, crossed the Adatara River, and encamped at Mount Kannondō.
 Three of Masamune's forts were taken, and although Masamune tried to force back the Satake allies from the Seto River, he failed.

-Two Date's detachments were left to protect the rearguard and east flank, under chief retainers Oniniwa Yoshinao and Date Shigezane; both slowed the Satake allies long enough for Masamune to escape to Motomiya.
+Two Date detachments were left to protect the rearguard and east flank, under chief retainers Oniniwa Yoshinao and Date Shigezane; both slowed the Satake allies long enough for Masamune to escape to Motomiya.
 Shigezane survived, but Yoshinao was killed in action, Yoshinao troops killed many of Iwaki clan's men but finally was killed by Iwaki Tsunetaka's general, Kubota Jūrō.

 The next morning, the Date forces found that the Satake clan had withdrawn and its allies had scattered.
 In the Satake armies' absence from their home territory in Hitachi Province, Hōjō clan partisans Edo Yoshimichi and Satomi Yoshiyori had attacked; further, in the encampment near Motomiya castle, Satake vassal and senior commander Onozaki Yoshimasa was assassinated.
 In the midst of this crisis, the clan forces thus withdrew.